Paris during the Bourbon Restoration: The Louvre and the Salon

 The dominant style of art gradually changed from neoclassicism to romanticism.
 Jacques-Louis David was in exile in Brussels, but Antoine Gros, who had painted portraits of Napoleon's court, made a new career painting the portraits of the restored aristocracy.
 Dominique Ingres also began his career with a portrait of Napoleon, but achieved great success during the Restoration with his precise and realistic classical style.
 The other major Parisian painters of the period included Anne-Louis Girodet de Roussy-Trioson, Pierre-Paul Prud'hon, and François Gérard.
 The new generation of painters made their appearance; Théodore Géricault painted one of the most famous works of the romantic period, The Raft of the Medusa, in 1819.
 In 1822 the young Camille Corot came to Paris and established his studio, and struggled to get his paintings into the Paris Salon.
-In 1830, Eugène Delacroix, the leader of the romantic painters, made his most famous painting, Liberty leading the People, an allegory of the 1830 Revolution, with Notre Dame and Paris buildings in the background.
+The Salon of 1824 was noted for the growing split between neoclassicism and romanticism, as well as exhibitions by British artists such as John Constable.
+In 1830, Eugène Delacroix, the leader of the romantic painters, made his most famous painting, Liberty Leading the People, an allegory of the 1830 Revolution, with Notre Dame and Paris buildings in the background.
 The new French government purchased the painting, but decided it was too inflammatory and never displayed it; it did not go onto public view until after the next Revolution, in 1848.